gwolfis/f5-atc-workshop/README.md

 # Welcome to f5-atc-workshop's documentation!

+**This is a community based project As such, F5 does not provide any offical support for this project**

 Use this README as your starting point into learning F5 automation toolchain, to get your environment up and running.
 During this workshop you will use a pre-defined infrastructure which will get automatically deployed via Terrafrom in Azure.
 The entire solution, including the exercises can be pulled from this Github repository and cloned into a personal environment.
 This workshop can run with and without UDF.

 The following sections are mandatory: